WarpWing/F7boss/README.md

 # F7boss
 Cracked Ver of Hypixel Skyblock Rat Mod.
-DO NOT USE UNDER CIRCUMSTANCES.
+DO NOT USE UNDER CIRCUMSTANCES(Parts of code aren't properly deobfuscated anyways lol)